isayahc/2600_books/README.md

 ## Description

-You can now use use Retrival Augmented Generation on your data while working with your agent
+You can now use use Retrival Augmented Generation on your data while working with your agent.
+Collab with @evolved-civilian

 ## Installation